 When we moved to Indonesia, we began with a 3-week visit to Kupang, on the island of Nusa Tenggara Timur (NTT).
 As guests of our friends’ family, we had a soft landing into the country.
 There’s nothing quite like being shown around by locals, especially when you’re a food lover.
-Indonesian food and snacks were new to us, so we had no clue what to eat.
+Indonesian street food and snacks were new to us, so we had no clue what to eat.
 Even at the beach.

 Pantai Lasiana.
 Just your normal, Indonesian beach

-After a few days of doing not much more than hanging around at the house with our Indonesian friend’s family we went to Pantai Lasiana today.
+After a few days of doing not much more than hanging out with our Indonesian friend’s family we finally went to Pantai Lasiana.
 It took me a while to figure out that pantai is Indonesian for beach.
 One more word to add to my Indonesian vocabulary.

-So off we went to the water, hoping to find some interesting sea life, because we had once had a saltwater aquarium with fish from the region.
-It was bathwater warm and calm but, aside from a few tiny generic fishies skitting about, we didn’t see anything interesting.
+So off we went, hoping to find some interesting sea life, because we’d once had a saltwater aquarium with fish from the region.
+The calm water felt like bathwater, but aside from a few tiny generic fishies skitting about, we didn’t see anything interesting.

-Far down the beach we noticed some Muslim women in full garb, swimming fully clothed.
+Far down the beach, we noticed some Muslim women in full garb, swimming fully clothed.
 I couldn’t help but wonder how long their abayas (gowns) would take to dry and if they’d end up with salt rings around the hems.
 Or maybe they would soon be laundry…..

 We’d barely gotten wet when Fonny and Vonce (Fawn-cheh) called us back to shore to try some of the treats they had purchased from the beach vendors.
 One thing’s for sure: this isn’t what you get on American boardwalks.

 Vonce had bought grilled bananas for us to try.
 The first plate of bananas were topped with a sugar syrup and a finely chopped peanuts.
 As usual, the syrup was far less sweet than what I’d get back home.

 I liked this one a lot; the cheese’s tanginess was a nice contrast to the sweetness of the chocolate-banana mixture.
 I definitely would not have invented that flavor combination on my own, but it’s a keeper.

-Salak and arak
+2. Salak and 3. arak

 While we ate, we watched a man climb one of the palm trees on the beach.
-He had a basket on his back and harvested stalks that grew from the top of the palm.
+He had mounted a basket on his back so he could harvest the stalks that grew from the top of the palm.

 Corn is quite a popular beach food here, though it’s nothing like the juicy, mouthwatering sweet corn I grew up with in New Jersey.
 For one thing, it’s not as sweet.
 For another, the kernels are starchier and slightly tougher.
 It’s quite good, but keep your dental floss handy.